Humanists Refuse The Evidence of Miracles

 Definition:The principles of regularity state that a moderately large number of items chosen at random form a large group are almost sure on the average to possess the characteristic of the large group.
 This principle states that when a sample is chosen at random, it is likely to possess almost the same characteristics and qualities to the universe.

 Notice that the principles of regularity do not include certainty.
-They allow for historical events that are not consistent with the majority of events.
-Meaning that, based on the principles of regularity, supernatural events are allowed.
+They allow for historical events that are not consistent with the majority of events (exceptions).
+Meaning that, based on the principles of regularity, supernatural events, being historically rare, are allowed.

 We also know from experience that many people are often mistaken or dishonest.